 A magnitude-7.8 earthquake struck Nepal's capital, Kathmandu, and surrounding regions on 25 April 2015.
 Thousands of people where killed and injured.
 A powerful aftershock on 12 May added to the loss of life and devastation.

 The earthquake caused extensive damage in central Nepal - one of the least developed countries in the world.
 Even before the disaster, an estimated 8 million people were living below the poverty line.
 The earthquakes killed 8,600 people, injured more than 100,000 others, and left 600,000 people homeless.

-With our long-standing presence in 10 locations in Nepal, SOS Children's Villages was one of the first international aid organisations to come to the aid of children and families affected by the earthquakes.
+With our long-standing presence in ten locations in Nepal, SOS Children's Villages was one of the first international organisations to come to the aid of children and families affected by the disaster.

-Since then, SOS Children's Villages has helped more than 17,000 children and families recover through a range of services, including:
+Since the earthquake, SOS Children's Villages has helped thousands of children and families recover through a range of services, including: